daniele-salvagni/social-networking-serverless-kata/README.md

       npm run test:int

   If for some reason integration tests get stuck, manually delete the `.offline.pid` file from the root directory.
+This is used to run `serverless offline` in background and wait for the endpoints to be available before running tests.

 - ### ☁️ Cloud deployment